zumgolde/da-publicity.github.io/README.md

-THANKS A LOT TO [JOHN OTANDER](http://johnotander.com) FOR HIS JEKYLL THEME CALLED PIXYLL
+Thanks a lot [JOHN OTANDER](http://johnotander.com) for his Jekyll theme adapted here!

-Please REMOVE ALL FILES from /pages/ dir as well as the personal data from _config.yaml if you intent to put it online or BETTER: Get the original from [https://github.com/johnotander/pixyll](https://github.com/johnotander/pixyll).
+Please remove all files from /pages/ dir as well as the personal data from _config.yaml if you intent to reuse it online.
+Even better: GET THE ORIGINAL from [https://github.com/johnotander/pixyll](https://github.com/johnotander/pixyll).
 Thank you!